 You get the idea.

-All such things have happened to people—to persons—and all will very likely continue happening into the foreseeable future.
-Now, if I give my thinking over to the spotlight metaphor, I have to conclude that it’s extremely likely that, at some point, the spotlight will shine on some horrific incident like those I force myself to imagine.
+All such things have happened to people—to persons, to subjects—and all will almost certainly continue happening into the foreseeable future.
+Now, if I give my thinking over to the moving spotlight metaphor, I have to conclude that it’s inevitable that at some point the spotlight will shine on some horrific incident like those I force myself to imagine.
 Perhaps it will not happen in this life, to this self, but after some number of shifts, atrocity is bound to find its way into the pilot’s seat.

 This terrifies me.
-As viscerally as though this fate awaited me personally (the fate awaits “personally,” whether I will be there or not).
-This view of death as a sudden shift of the spotlight is a powerful and strange one, one freighted with neither the existential dread of annihilation nor the comfort of escape from worldly tribulations.
+As viscerally as though this fate awaited me personally (the fate awaits “personally,” whether the particular person I am will be present or not).
+This view of death as a sudden shift of the spotlight is a powerful and strange one, a perspective freighted with neither the existential dread of annihilation nor the comfort of escape from worldly tribulations.
 Its promise is not oblivion but something rather more like imprisonment.
 Subjectivity continues after me.
 Interiority continues.
 Someone—some I, some me—will have to be present for any unvalued suffering allowed by the future I leave behind.
-The only thing I can do about this is to try to minimize that allowance, to work toward a world in which such horrors are less likely—less numerous—than they otherwise would be.
+The only thing I can do about this is try to minimize that allowance, to work toward a world in which such horrors are less likely—less numerous—than they otherwise would be.

 We may press the spotlight mode of thinking further.
-For are there not events other than death that sever the phenomenal thread, if only temporarily?
-Deep sleep, general anesthesia, seizure, coma.
-The spotlight could shift each night when we go offline and no subject visited by that light would have any way of knowing.
+For, as we’ve mentioned already, there are events other than death that sever the phenomenal thread, if only temporarily: deep sleep, general anesthesia, seizure, coma.
+The spotlight could shift each night when we go offline and no subject kindled by that light would have any way of knowing.
 They would wake with memories of a prior life for which no one was actually present and be none the wiser as to this fact.
 We can go further still.
-One of the storied “mindblowers” of introductory philosophy courses is the observation that your present experience is wholly compatible with you having just been magicked into existence, false memories and all, a moment ago.
-The spotlight might be constantly ping-ponging between different subjects and not a one of them, you included, would be the least able to tell.
+One of the storied mindblowers of introductory philosophy courses is the observation that your present experience is wholly compatible with you having just been magicked into existence, false memories and all, a moment ago.
+The spotlight might be constantly ping-ponging between different subjects; not a one of them, you included, would be the least able to tell.

-If these various moving spotlight worlds are phenomenally indistinguishable from a multiple spotlight world by anyone capable of having stakes in the distinction, and if imaginatively putting yourself in these moving spotlight worlds troubles you as it does me, then you ought to be at least as troubled by the prospect that you’re in a multiple spotlight world.
+If these various moving spotlight worlds are phenomenally indistinguishable from a multiple spotlight world by anyone capable of having stakes in the distinction, and if imaginatively putting yourself in these moving spotlight worlds troubles and stirs you as it does me, then you ought to be at least as troubled and stirred by the prospect that you’re in a multiple spotlight world.
 After all, such a world is one in which every atrocity will be illuminated, in which someone must always be subject to the violence, the indignity, and the grief we permit or actively inflict upon each other.
-The intense empathy you feel when imagining yourself in a moving spotlight world is every bit as rational, every bit as justified, every bit as needed, in the world we actually find ourselves in.
+The intense empathy you (hopefully) feel when imagining yourself in a moving spotlight world is every bit as warranted, every bit as justified, every bit as rational in the world in which we actually find ourselves.